 As we attempt to limit global warming to 1.5°C, and as we attempt to hit net zero, there is broad global recognition that we can’t use measures that leave the poorest and most vulnerable behind.
 This moral dimension is what a ‘just transition’ is all about.
 As we address the climate crisis we have a duty to ensure investment choices lead to a just and fair outcomes for all in society, for current and future generations.
 It’s imperative that we use this opportunity to take a better path.” ” Terri Wills Former Urban Strategy Leader

 Climate and sustainability services

 We help organisations to evaluate the specific climate and sustainability issues they are facing now and in the future.
-We produce whole-organisation plans to prepare companies and organisations to become truly net zero.
 Our advice spans economic planning, environmental, energy and sustainability expertise, business strategy and regulatory compliance.